openmas-ai/openmas/docs/reasoning_integration.md

-# Reasoning Integration in SimpleMAS
+# Reasoning Integration in OpenMAS

-SimpleMAS focuses on providing a robust structure and communication layer for multi-agent systems, but it's designed to be extensible and integrate with various reasoning frameworks.
-This document explains how to integrate external reasoning engines, particularly Belief-Desire-Intention (BDI) frameworks, with SimpleMAS agents.
+OpenMAS focuses on providing a robust structure and communication layer for multi-agent systems, but it's designed to be extensible and integrate with various reasoning frameworks.
+This document explains how to integrate external reasoning engines, particularly Belief-Desire-Intention (BDI) frameworks, with OpenMAS agents.

 ## BDI Architecture Overview